redhat-developer/vscode-java/README.md

 >The tooling JDK will be used to launch the Language Server for Java.
 And by default, will also be used to compile your projects.\
 \
-The path to the Java Development Kit can be specified by the `java.home` setting in VS Code settings (workspace/user settings).
+The path to the Java Development Kit can be specified by the `java.jdt.ls.java.home` setting in VS Code settings (workspace/user settings).
 If not specified, it is searched in the following order until a JDK meets current minimum requirement.
 >- the `JDK_HOME` environment variable
 >- the `JAVA_HOME` environment variable
 >- on the current system path